 As an electrician your insurance cover is important as electrical work involves a number of risks.

-Whether you are a self-employed, sole trader or contractor electrician , if you are one of the 35,200 electrician businesses in Australia ( according to statistics from IBIS world), it's important you get suitable and affordable electricians insurance to protect yourself and your business from potential claims that may arise from your work activities.
+Wherever you are in Australia, as a self-employed, sole trader or contractor or owner of an electrical business, its important you get suitable and affordable insurance to protect yourself and your business from potential claims that may arise from your work activities..

 Types of insurance cover for electrician business owners to consider :